auyer/rcpassos.me/posts/linux-kernel-build-environment/index.md

  1      134MB   2146MB  2012MB  ext4
 ```

-If you see a warning like this, you can use `Fix`, but it wont resize the partition we want.
+If you see a warning like this, you can use `Fix`, but it won't resize the partition we want.

 ```bash
 Warning: Not all of the space available to /dev/nbd0 appears to be used, you can fix the GPT to use all of the space (an extra 4194304 blocks) or continue with